 Filmmaker and the Milanese Independent Cinema of the 1980s and 1990s

 Maraschin, D and Nasini, P (2017).
 Filmmaker and the Milanese Independent Cinema of the 1980s and 1990s. in: Cristiano, A and Coen, C (ed.)
-Independent Italian Cinema Vancouver, Canada Fairleigh Dickinson University Press.
+Experimental and Independent Italian Cinema Vancouver, Canada Edinburgh University Press.

 |Authors||Maraschin, D and Nasini, P|